Muirfield/pmimporter/README.md

 ## Issues and Bugs

-* PMF1.3 performance is still low and also Entities from this format are **not** imported.
+* PMF1.3 Entities from this format are **not** imported.
 Note that since there are very few PMF1.3 maps around, this is something that will probably **not** be fixed.
 * When converting Anvil to non-Anvil formats, maps are silently truncated to be less than 128 blocks high, unless.
 Currently Anvil is the only map format that support 256 blocks high worlds.

 # Todo

-* Convert tiles|entities
 * Testing
   - conversion
 	- features